A Brief History

 For more on this event in its broader historical context, please read the following:

 Goldberg, Philip.
 American Veda: From Emerson and the Beatles to Yoga and Meditation How Indian Spirituality Changed the West.
 Harmony, 2013.

 The featured image in this article, a listing for the en:Mantra-Rock Dance in the en:San Francisco Oracle, Vol.1. no.5 of January 1967, is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
-You are free:

 You can also watch a video version of this article on YouTube: